Tokio-School/Google_Cloud_EN/M2U2-Computer_Services/M2U2-2-Discs_and_Snapshots.md

 1. Restarting the instances.
 2. Dismounting the disk from the first instance and mounting it from the beginning in read mode in both instances.
-3. _If all else fails, don&#39;t worry, it&#39;s not always easy to manage disks in Linux, you can move on to the next point._
+3. _If all else fails, don't worry, it's not always easy to manage disks in Linux, you can move on to the next point._

 _DELIVERABLES_:

-1. M2U2-2-task\_2-file\_1-screenshot\_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for one instance.
+1. M2U2-2-task_2-file_1-screenshot_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for one instance.
-2. M2U2-2-task\_2-file\_1-screenshot\_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for the other instance.
+2. M2U2-2-task_2-file_1-screenshot_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for the other instance.
-3. M2U2-2-task\_2-file\_5-screenshot\_5.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE\_NAME and cat /etc/fstab for an instance.
+3. M2U2-2-task_2-file_5-screenshot_5.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE_NAME and cat /etc/fstab for an instance.
-4. M2U2-2-task\_2-file\_6-screenshot\_6.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE\_NAME and cat /etc/fstab for the other instance.
+4. M2U2-2-task_2-file_6-screenshot_6.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE_NAME and cat /etc/fstab for the other instance.

 To unmount the disk and leave the instances ready for the next tasks, repeat these instructions for both instances:

 1. Edit the fstab file with sudo nano fstab or another text editor.
-2. Remove the mount line from the additional disk, which had this pathway: UUID=UUID\_ADDITIONAL\_DISK /mnt/disks/MOUNT\_DIRECTORY ext4 discard,defaults,nofail 0 2
+2. Remove the mount line from the additional disk, which had this pathway: UUID=UUID_ADDITIONAL_DISK /mnt/disks/MOUNT_DIRECTORY ext4 discard,defaults,nofail 0 2
-  1. You can find the UUID of the disk with the commands lsblk and sudo blkid /dev/DEVICE\_NAME.
+  1. You can find the UUID of the disk with the commands lsblk and sudo blkid /dev/DEVICE_NAME.
-3. Unmounts the disk with sudo umount /mnt/disk/MOUNT\_DIRECTORY.
+3. Unmounts the disk with sudo umount /mnt/disk/MOUNT_DIRECTORY.
-4. In the console, navigate to  **Compute Engine \&gt; VM Instances** , edit both instances, and under  **Additional Disks**  unlink the additional disk.
+4. In the console, navigate to  **Compute Engine > VM Instances** , edit both instances, and under  **Additional Disks**  unlink the additional disk.

 **Task 3: Snapshots**